apache/incubator-graphar/java/README.md

-# GraphAr Java
+# [WIP] GraphAr Java

-This directory contains the code and build system for the GraphAr Java library which powered by [Alibaba-FastFFI](https://github.com/alibaba/fastFFI)
+This directory contains the code and build system for the GraphAr Java library which powered by [Alibaba-FastFFI](https://github.com/alibaba/fastFFI).

 ## Dependencies